About Westminster University

 - Global Responsibility– Students will (i) employ practices informed by social responsibility across the spectrum of differences and (ii) demonstrate knowledge of and evaluate solutions for, challenges affecting local, regional, and global communities.

-Westminster College is a private, comprehensive college situated on 27 acres in the Sugar House neighborhood of Salt Lake City, next to Emigration Creek and within the shadows of the Wasatch Mountains.
+Westminster University is a private, comprehensive college situated on 27 acres in the Sugar House neighborhood of Salt Lake City, next to Emigration Creek and within the shadows of the Wasatch Mountains.
 Students residing on campus or in nearby housing are just 10 minutes from downtown, 15 minutes from nearby canyons, and less than an hour away from 10 world-class ski resorts.
 Many arts, cultural, and professional sporting events, volunteer opportunities, and opportunities to gain professional work experience are available to students year-round within the city.

 Westminster has 39 facilities.
 The flagship building of campus, Converse Hall, features admissions offices, classrooms, art studios, and a bell tower.
 Richer Commons, between Converse and the Shaw Student Center, makes the center of campus a great place for students to study, relax, and spend time with friends outdoors.